wbabik/Practical_computing/Class_2/Class2.md

 >
 > **Important** unfortunately there are some differences in implementation of regular expressions between programs.
 These differences are not large, but can matter in everyday life.
 You'll find a complete reference [here](https://www.regular-expressions.info/reference.html), and we'll also highlight the issue throughout the course.

+### Exercise 1

+Download text file from [here]() and open it in Notepad++.
+The file contains information about height of persons and animals.
+Use Notepad++ `Search -> Find...`  with `Search Mode` set to `Regular expression` and `Match case` field checked to find the following (and write down the reular expressions you used):
+* persons with (given) name starting with L (L at the start of line)
+* persons with (given) name starting with L or animals with species name staring with l (L or l at the start of line)
+* persons/animals taller than 2 meters (tip use alternative and parentheses to group expressions)

+> ### Searching and repleacing with regular expressions
+> You can capture a part of regular expression for subsequent use.
+This allows using regular expressions to find patterns and modify them.
+Imagine that you have three binomial Latin species names:
+> `Rana arvalis`
+> `Rana delmatina`
+> `Rana temporaria`